n6ai/minze/docs/guide/index.md

 ## Try Minze online

 Quickly check out what's Minze all about.
-You can try Minze in a Sandbox on [CodePen](https://codepen.io/sergejcodes/pen/WNZVjPo) or on StackBlitz by selecting one of the links below.
+You can try Minze in a Sandbox on on StackBlitz by selecting one of the links below.

 | JavaScript                                                                                                                        | TypeScript                                                                                                                              |
 | --------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |